The Asia Pacific is a vast region stretching from New Zealand up to the far north of Russia.

 Note that as an expat, you must have mandatory health insurance.
 However, the Japan Universal Health Care Programme covers non-citizens who remain in residence for over a year.

-Japan as an Expat Destination
+Overview of Japan as an Expat Destination

 - Living costs: Like the UK.
 Average net monthly salaries are 308,243 Yen (£1,988) compared to £1,948 in the UK.